Here's What We Know About The Boulder Mass Shooting Suspect

-On Monday afternoon, a gunman shot and killed 10 people, including the first police officer on the scene, at a grocery store in Boulder, CO.
+On Monday afternoon, a gunman shot and killed 10 people, including the first police officer on the scene, at a supermarket in Boulder, Colorado.
 After authorities took him into custody, he was later identified as 21-year-old Ahmad Al Aliwi Alissa.
 He has been charged with 10 counts of murder.

 Advertisement